Women in Manufacturing: Rosie the Riveter & Beyond

 World War II was historic for women in the workplace.
 Women who held administrative jobs or were stay-at-home mothers filled jobs left vacant by male soldiers.

 A great book to read about this era is “A Mouthful of Rivets: Women at Work in World War II.”

 When the war ended, a good amount of women remained in manufacturing.
 Today, now more than ever, the industry calls for more female talent.

 A 2015 report by Deloitte and The Manufacturing Institute states women make up 47 percent of the overall workforce.
 Sadly, only 27 percent of that number represents women in manufacturing.

 “Simply put, it can get lonely for a woman on the factory floor,” says Penny Brown of the Association for Manufacturing Technology.

 “At a time when manufacturing is seeing a desperate need for skilled workers, it seems that it’s a very good time to address ways to tap this vast talent pool.”

-“Like young people, women need to see the value of a manufacturing career, but they also need to feel like there is a place for them in it,” Penny continues.
-“Whether their skill is design, management, engineering, or some other area of business, diversity is proven to improve a company’s competitiveness and innovation.”
+“Women need to…feel like there is a place for them in it,” Penny continues.
+“Diversity is proven to improve a company’s competitiveness and innovation.”